 The industry standard for calculating the number of drinks at a typical party is 1 ½ drinks per guest, per hour.

 Use this as a rough guide to plan when shopping for your event.
+Check out our Drink Calculator page here!

 Here are a few other ideas for a perfect party: